 Psst: Have you fetched our Dog-Friendly Indoor Brewery Pass yet?
 It gets you BOGO pints at 13 breweries that welcome dogs indoors and benefits Foothills Animal Shelter–a furbulous way to get through winter with your pup.

 As much as we love dog-friendly patios, sipping a brew outside isn’t always practical in the dead of winter.
 But just because you’re foregoing a dose of vitamin D doesn’t mean you have to sacrifice enjoying a cold one with your pup.
-True, Denver doesn’t allow dogs in taprooms, but you don’t have to drive far outside city limits to find a handful of breweries that encourage furry friends to join their humans for a stout or two.
+Denver might not allow dogs in taprooms, but you don’t have to drive far outside the city limits to find a handful of breweries that’ll welcome your furry friend for a stout or two (and isn’t it basically your job to be her personal chauf-fur anyway?).
 Brush up on dog-friendly taproom etiquette—then check out these breweries where the beer is always cold, the welcome is always warm, and there are always belly rubs for good doggos.

 Pro tip: get FREE beer at starred (*) breweries with our latest Dog-Friendly Indoor Brewery Pass!

 4 Noses doesn’t just refer to the brewery’s four founding family members, it’s also a toast to their four fur-babies: Dakota, Porter, Mash, and Cascade “Cassie” Hops.
 Since launching in 2014, the brewery has become known for its unique brews—Pineapple Velvet Milkshake IPA, anyone?—and supreme dog-friendliness.
 Pups are allowed on the patio and in the taproom, where you may find them participating in the annual dog Halloween costume contest that awards prizes for Most Creative, Most Embarrassed, and Best in Show.
 Neighboring shop Urban Dogg even sells 4 Noses–branded collars.